visgl/deck.gl/docs/layer-lifecycle.md

 The received `info` argument contains fields `color` as the picked pixel and `index` calculated using `layer.decodePickingColor()`.

+The `mode` argument is one of `hover` and `click`.

 The default implementation populates the `info` object with an `object` field that is indexed from `layer.props.data`.

 Composite layers can further augment the `info` object after it is processed by the picked sublayer.
 This allows the composite layer to hide implementation details and expose only user-friendly information.
+The composite layer can refer to the `sourceLayer` argument for the sublayer instance where this event originates from.

 If this method returns `null`, the corresponding event is cancelled.